 Self-archiving

 Self-archiving (green open access) is one way to openly publish and take social responsibility for the dissemination of research results.
-Open Access publishing promotes global and equal access to research-based information.
 At the University of Helsinki, HELDA serves as an open full text repository and open access publishing platform.

 Many funders, including the Research Council of Finland and European research funders, expect the publications produced in projects to be open access.
 The use of open publication channels must usually be indicated already in the publication plan.
 For funding to be granted, applicants may be required to publish their research results as open access.